Houston Theological Seminary

 Houston Theological Seminary is an evangelical and multi-denominational community, which exists as a graduate school within Houston Baptist University to provide a Christ-centered biblical education for the church and for the city.
 Drawing on our foundation in biblical studies, our goal is to bring together the best of missional and academic resources to further the Kingdom of God.
 We partner with Second Baptist Church Houston so our ministry classes are taught by those on the front lines.
 Students also have access to graduate level courses from other parts of the university, such as the business school, to supplement their theological education for the practicalities of modern ministry.

 We offer a range of programs that bring together the life of faith, academic study, and the practice of ministry.
-Each of these programs emphasize different aspects so that you can tailor your educational path to match your personal goals and interests.
 Not sure which degree is right for you?
 Check out these further details about our different degree programs.

 - Master of Divinity (MDiv) – 72 hours

 - MA in Christian Leadership (MACL) – 36 hours